snackCake/docs/Broadleaf-Concepts/Catalog-and-Search/Deployment-Models/Solr-Cloud/Zookeeper-Setup.md

 ./$ZK_HOME/bin/zkServer.sh start $ZK_HOME/conf/zoo3.cfg -noprompt
 ```

 You can also start them in the foreground using `start-foreground` instead of `start`.
 If you start in the foreground, you'll see logs indicating that the instances have connected to one another and have elected a leader.
+Note that there may be connectivity errors in the logs until more than one Zookeeper instance is running.
+This is because the running instance(s) cannot connect to the others.

 At this point, your Zookeeper Quarum is set up with 3 instances (or nodes) and is ready for Solr!

+## Windows Setup

+The above setup generally applies to Windows as well.
+However, out of the box Windows requires a few things that don't port directly from the instructions above.

+1. First, all of the above references to `*.sh` files are for Linux and Unix flavors of operating systems.
+Windows users should use `*.cmd` files instead.
+2. The `zkServer.cmd` file does not properly allow you to pass in the `zoo*.cfg` location from the command line.
+Rather it requires that you have a single `zoo.cfg` file located at `%ZK_HOME%\conf`.
+As a result, in order to allow multiple Zookeeper instances to run on a single machine, you can unzip Zookeeper to multiple locations and create a separate file for each:
+    - Unzip to a directory called zookeeper-1
+    - Unzip to a directory called zookeeper-2
+    - Unzip to a directory called zookeeper-3
+    - Under each of these new Zookeeper directories, create a data directory
+    - Under each of these new Zookeeper directories' respective conf directories, create a `zoo.cfg` (without a number in the file name) file as directed above
+    - The data director in each of the respective Zookeeper directories should contain a `myid` file as described above (Note there is no need to put the `myid` files under a subdirectory like `1`, `2`, or `3` because they each live under their own Zookeeper data directory)
+    - Each of the respective `zoo.cfg` files' `dataDir` property should reflect or reference the file location of the data directory for that zookeeper installation (e.g. `dataDir=/path/to/zookeeper-1/data`)
+    - Start Zookeeper 1 : `C:\path\to\zookeeper-1\bin\zkServer.cmd` - (Note that this will use the `zoo.cfg` file under the `conf` directory for this this installation of Zookeeper)
+    - Start Zookeeper 2 : `C:\path\to\zookeeper-2\bin\zkServer.cmd` - (Note that this will use the `zoo.cfg` file under the `conf` directory for this this installation of Zookeeper)
+    - Start Zookeeper 3 : `C:\path\to\zookeeper-3\bin\zkServer.cmd` - (Note that this will use the `zoo.cfg` file under the `conf` directory for this this installation of Zookeeper)